rust-lang/rust/src/doc/rustc-dev-guide/src/traits/goals-and-clauses.md

 ```text
 forall<K1, ..., Kn> { DomainGoal :- Goal }
 ```
-hence domain goals are in fact clauses LHS.
+hence domain goals are in fact clauses' LHS.
 That is, at the most granular level, domain goals are what the trait solver will end up trying to prove.

 <a name="trait-ref"></a>